Meeting of Convocation

 Who can attend a meeting of Convocation?

-• a. the graduates of the University
+• Graduates of the University of New England (UNE)

-• c. such persons who the Council considers to have given outstanding service to the University or to be specially qualified to advance the interests of the University.
-Such persons may only be admitted as members of Convocation by Council resolution.
+• Individuals who have given outstanding service to the University or are specially qualified to advance its interests (admitted by Council resolution)

 Why call a meeting of Convocation?